 One of the most unimportant statistics in a football match is the score at half time.
-I remember watching the final match of the Confederation Cup last weekend.
+I remember watching the final match of the Confederation Cup at about this same time last year.
 The United States team was two goals up by the break.
-If the game had ended then, they would have been champions by now, and for the next 1 year.
+If the game had ended then, they would have been champions then, and for the next 1 year.
 All that changed in the second half when the almighty Brazil scored 3 great goals to win the tournament.
-Last night, the half time whistle for this year sounded on all of us!
+Last night/early this morning, the half time whistle for this year sounded on all of us!
 The referee has called for a time out, and it provides a wonderful opportunity to review the strategies of the first half, and decide if we will still continue with it, or make some changes.

 One of the most unimportant statistics in a football match is the score at half time